 BIOGRAPHICAL INFORMATION

-For the past 23 years, Jonathan has developed considerable experience in the areas of charitable gift planning, tax-exempt organizations, charitable solicitations laws, federal corporate and partnership taxation, estate planning and probate, IRS practice and procedure, real estate and business formations and transactions.
-He is a frequent speaker on the topics of charitable gift planning and tax-exempt organizations and has published articles in The Journal of Gift Planning, the Planned Giving Design Center, Planned Giving Today, Charitable Gift Planning News, the American Bankers Association Journal, the Southeast Regional Wealth Management Magazine, and the Maryland State Bar Journal.
+Speaker & Author – He has presented many speeches on the topics of charitable gift planning and tax-exempt organizations and has published articles in The Journal of Gift Planning, the Planned Giving Design Center, Charitable Gift Planning News, the American Bankers Association Journal, the Southeast Regional Wealth Management Magazine, the Maryland State Bar Journal, and has recently been named to the Editorial Review Board of Planned Giving Today.

 CURRICULUM VITAE